oscardavidmi/Benavides-portfolio/finalprojectpart3.md

 decade according to the events that were happening around that time.
-Also, I created a visualization based on the attributes of the songs such as how much energy does the song have, how much happiness it transmits and how danceable a given song is; then with information from this song I obtained an average of the score and reflected that per decade so we could see how each decade changed in these three attributes, this definitely helped to have a more global overview of the music preference in a given decade and relate it back to the music nowadays.
+Also, I created a visualization based on the attributes of the songs such as how much energy does the song have, how much happiness it transmits and how danceable a given song is; then with information from this song I obtained an average of the score and reflected that per decade so we could see how each decade changed in these three attributes, this definitely helped to have a more global overview of the music preference in a given decade and relate it back to the music nowadays. <br> <br>
+## Second modification on feedback?
+After going through the changes made taking my first target into account I realized that not only people who are heavily into music should be though of as the target audience but also people who are not; moreover even though all the information was done taking into account US history and US data, actually people from other countries can as easily relate to the final message.
+With this in mind, my final audience are people between 15-75 years given that at this age they already have a good awareness of what is happening around them and are probably dealing with multiple complex emotions.

 # Story - Navigating life with music
 <script src="https://carnegiemellon.shorthandstories.com/navigating-life-with-music/embed.js"></script>